The 4 Best Fiber Internet Service Providers for Business of 2020

 - Availability limited to select northeastern areas

 Another big advantage of fiber internet that we haven’t yet mentioned is symmetrical download and upload speeds—meaning, if you’re downloading at 100 Mbps, you’re uploading at nearly or exactly 100 Mbps.
 If your business’s internet needs stop at web-surfing and emailing, this is no big deal.
 However, if you’re spending hours transferring large files or enduring choppy video conferencing, you’ll be wondering where this glorious symmetry has been all of your life.

 Not only are the upload and download speeds for Verizon Fios fiber internet 100% guaranteed, but its upload speeds have also tested even faster by a few points (with the exception of the 940 Mbps plan, which rates “only” 880 Mbps for uploads).
 For a business moving heavy amounts of data, running cloud-based applications, and accommodating bandwidth for a dozen or more employees, Verizon would be a workhorse; for a smaller shop looking to grow, it might be worth the extra bucks for business continuity as you scale.

 There is, however, a minor downside to Verizon Fios Business internet: it’s not the cheapest service out there.
-But its above-average customer service reputation and reasonable bundling packages (add a digital phone line for $5; TV service for $10) are tempting incentives to pry open the company wallet.2
+But its above-average customer service reputation and reasonable bundling packages are tempting incentives to pry open the company wallet.

 |Plan||Starting price (per month)*||Learn more|